Types of Urns

 A container which holds the cremated remains of one adult.
 These are typically sized according to the industry standard of 200 cubic inches (3.3 litres) or larger.
 Most of the urns at Canadian Urns are slightly over-sized to allow additional mementos to be included with the cremains.

 A container which holds the cremated remains of two adults, typically sized at the industry standard of 400 cubic inches (6.6 litres) or larger.
 These may or may not have an internal divider.
+Companion urns are also suitable for holding the cremains of larger individuals (300 lbs+).

 Child or Infant Urn